publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch61/schB/m__us_usc_t26_s6109.md

 [Pub.
 L. 114–113, div.
 Q, title II][/us/pl/114/113/dQ/tII], § 203(f), Dec.
 18, 2015, [129 Stat.
 3081][/us/stat/129/3081], provided that:

-> “The amendments made by this section \[amending this section and section 6213 of this section\] shall apply to applications for individual taxpayer identification numbers made after the date of the enactment of this Act \[Dec.
+> “The amendments made by this section \[amending this section and [section 6213 of this title][/us/usc/t26/s6213]\] shall apply to applications for individual taxpayer identification numbers made after the date of the enactment of this Act \[Dec.
 18, 2015\].”

  __Effective Date of 2008 Amendment__